-The senior comprehensive examination is taken in 010 East Pyne over two days in mid- May, usually shortly after Dean's Date.
-Students are allowed up to four hours each test day in order to write and polish their essays.
-The exam runs from 9:00 a.m. to 1:00 p.m. both days.
-Students write their essays in pen in "blue books;” neither computers nor books nor notes are allowed.
+The senior comprehensive examination is taken on one day in mid- May, usually a day or two after Dean's Date.
+Students are allowed up to four hours to write and polish their essays.
+The exam runs from 9:00 a.m. to 1:00 p.m.
+A breakfast of eggs, bagels, donuts, and fruit are provided by the department, though students are free to supplement these items.

 Students write their essays on their computers or in blue books.
 The examination is conducted under the honor system and students are not allowed to look for information on the internet or consult notes.
 Only print non-English language dictionaries are allowed.